SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

          - *Label*: Select the column to use as the label for the node.

-         - *Size*: From DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->, use the slider to adjust the size of the node, with a minimum of 1 px and a maximum of 100 px (Default: 48 px).
+         - *Size*: From DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->, use the slider to adjust the size of the node, with a minimum of 1 px and a maximum of 100 px (default: 48 px).
 Prior to DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6, select whether the node should be small, medium-sized, or large.

          - *Enable tooltip*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
 This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
-When this option is enabled, a tooltip appears when hovering the mouse pointer over a node.
+When this option is enabled, a tooltip is shown when the mouse pointer hovers over a node.
 This setting is enabled by default.

          - *Show metric*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
 This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
 When this option is enabled, the metric that determines the conditional color of the node will not be displayed underneath the node.